aalokpatwa/rasp-mibi/README.md

 # rasp-mibi: Recurrence And Survival Prediction via Multiplexed Ion Beam Imaging
-This repository contains the code for the article, "Multiplexed Analysis of the Tumor-Immune Microenvironment Reveals Predictors of Outcome in Triple-Negative Breast Cancer"
+This repository contains the code for the article, "Multiplexed Imaging Analysis of the Tumor-Immune Microenvironment Reveals Predictors of Outcome in Triple-Negative Breast Cancer"

 ![Figure 1: Analysis Flow](https://github.com/aalokpatwa/mibi-rasp/blob/main/Figure%201.png)